REJOICING IN THE TORAH

 Which biblical character especially came ‘alive’ for you?
-What about their personality and story captured your heart, thoughts, imagination?
+What was it about their personality and story that captured your heart, thoughts, imagination?

 3. Burning question

-The questions arising from our reading draw us into God’s Word.
+The questions arising from our reading draw us more deeply into the depths of God’s word.
 What is one question that continues to intrigue you?

 4. Greatest difficulty